Solve it Yourself? (6:57)

 Press the play button above to listen this episode of the Kidpower “People Safety” podcast.

 Welcome to the People Safety Podcast from Kidpower, teaching advocacy, boundary setting, and other personal safety skills for building happier lives and stronger relationships!
-This episode is powered by Cruzio, and I’m Erika Leonard with another Kidpower People Safety Tip.
+I’m Erika Leonard with another Kidpower People Safety Tip.

 You know, part of being safe is knowing when and how to solve problems ourselves and when and how to get help.
 For example, pretend a kid in a class is usually very careful, but one day she makes a mistake.
 She’s rushing out to recess really fast, she isn’t careful with her body, and she accidentally bumps a table, and a container of pens and pencils goes flying all over the floor.

 Let’s say she just thinks, “Oh, someone else will clean them up,” and she ignores the mess, and she runs out to recess.
 That’s not OK.
 She has a responsibility to clean up the mess that she made, and she has both the ability and the skill to do it well, and she can definitely clean up pens and pencils safely on her own.

 It’s not OK to expect anyone, an adult or a child, to take over a job that’s our own responsibility when we have the skill to do it independently and safely.
 Even though it might be boring, even though it would be more fun to go out and play, the girl’s job is to use her own power to clean up the mess by picking up the pencils on her own.